Lee Bullock: Return to York City

 Bullock returned to York City, the club where he started his career, after signing a one-year contract with the newly promoted League Two side on 7 June 2012.
 He made his second York debut after starting the game away at League One Doncaster Rovers in the League Cup first round on 11 August 2012, which the side lost 4–2 in a penalty shoot-out following a 1–1 draw after extra time.
 He then played in York's first Football League fixture since their promotion, a 3–1 defeat at home to Wycombe Wanderers on 18 August 2012.
 Having been limited to seven appearances for York, Bullock joined Conference Premier side Gateshead on a one-month emergency loan on 25 October 2012.
 He made his debut for Gateshead two days later in a 1–1 draw against Kidderminster Harriers at Aggborough.
 On 22 November 2012, the loan was extended until 2 January 2013.
 He scored his first goal for Gateshead the following day with a 12-yard header in a 2–0 home win against Macclesfield Town in the FA Trophy.
 Having made eight appearances and scored one goal for Gateshead, Bullock was recalled by York on 14 December 2012.
 Bullock was loaned out again on 15 March 2013, joining Conference Premier side Stockport County for the rest of the season.
 He made his debut the following day in a 3–1 defeat at home to Braintree Town, and went on to make nine appearances for Stockport as they were relegated to the Conference North.
 Having made 13 appearances in his second spell with York, Bullock was released by the club on 30 April 2013.

 Whitby Town

 Bullock signed for Northern Premier League Premier Division side Whitby Town in July 2013.

 Coaching career

 In September 2022, Bullock resigned from his role as joint-manager of Whitby Town having held the role since 2020 and previously having served as assistant manager.

+On February 9 2024, Bullock was appointed First Team Coach at Redcar Athletic.

+On February 10 2026, Bullock returned to Whitby Town as joint manager.